Are there examples of resurrection in the Old Testament?

 Thus says the Lord: I am going to open your graves, and bring you up from your graves, O my people; and I will bring you back to the land of Israel (v.
 12).

 Death isn’t physical but metaphorical.
 The dry bones represent Israel in exile (the grave).
 Where in exile?
 In Babylon, which is in the east (thank you for holding that thought).

 To be in exile, in the east, outside of the land of Canaan, is death.
-The be in the land is life.
+To be in the land is life.
 The Adam story is 2-chapter summary of Israel’s national plight.

 So now we finally get to the resurrection part of all this.